-Wholesale revenue is recognized upon shipment of goods, which is generally also the day of delivery.
+Wholesale revenue is recognized, net of taxes, upon shipment of goods, which is generally also the day of delivery.
 When the Company acts in the capacity of an agent or a logistics service provider, revenue is the fee received for the service and is recognized when the services have been performed.
-The Company has determined it is the agent when providing logistics services, which is based on its assessment of the following criteria: (i) whether it is the primary obligor in the arrangement, (ii) whether it has latitude in establishing the price, changing the product or performing part of the service, (iii) whether it has discretion in supplier selection, (iv) whether it is involved in the determination of service specifications and (v) whether it is exposed to credit risk.